wesslen/loadtest/docs/cli.md

 This command will execute a load test using a fractional design, testing only half of the possible combinations defined in the test configuration file.

-Note: This script assumes the presence of a JSON configuration file ('tests/test_config.json') and relies on the `LoadTester` class for executing the load tests.
+Note: This script relies on the `LoadTester` class for executing the load tests.

 ## `loadtest.visualize_results`